Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 7:

-- Description: Its using a CSS selector - img#largeImage
+- Description: Its using a CSS selector - img#largeImage.
+The image is too large causing a layout shift.

 #### Problem 8: